Finding Position from Velocity or AccelerationExercises 45–48 giv... | Channels for Pearson+

 Position Function

 The position function s(t) describes the location of an object at any time t.
 It is found by integrating the velocity function, which itself is derived from the acceleration function.
-The position function is essential for understanding the object's movement over time and is determined using integration and initial conditions.
+Using the initial conditions, we can solve for any constants and determine the exact position function for the object.

 Recommended video: